exercism/v3/languages/README.md

 ## Contributing

-Thanks for wanting to contribute to one of the available languages!
+Thanks for wanting to contribute to one of Exercism's language tracks!
 Contributions are very welcome!

 To contribute, please select the language you'd like to contribute to: